Android memory leak

 Caution: The original

-object must be referenced by caller class, otherwise the weak reference in the wrapper class will getnull
+PhoneStateListenerobject must be referenced by caller class, otherwise the weak reference in the wrapper class will getnull.

 public class PhoneStateListenerWrapper extends PhoneStateListener {